ConorHuh/wfp-lmr-capstone/docs/LOCAL_OFFLINE.md

 production deploy with bigger Fargate tasks could keep 10 m if desired, but for a single laptop this is the sane default.

-### 5. New: `infra/build_parquets.py` — fills a gap in `main`
+### 5. New: `infra/build_parquets.py` — for local deployment

-Production reads NDVI/LST/SR/JRC/WorldCover parquets from a SageMaker training bucket.
-The lmr-container's `parquet_bridge.py` only auto-builds parquets for datasets that have a `parquet_bridge:` block — which today is just `chirps-rainfall` and `era5-soil-moisture`.
-So a customer deploying from scratch with no SageMaker bucket has no path to produce parquets for the model's other 6 inputs.
+Production reads NDVI/LST/SR/JRC/WorldCover parquets from a s3 bucket.
+The lmr-container's `parquet_bridge.py` only auto-builds parquets for datasets that have a `parquet_bridge:` block.

 `infra/build_parquets.py` closes that gap by reading raw COGs from MinIO and producing wide-format parquets in the schema `ward_features.py` expects.
-It also applies **MODIS scale factors** (`÷10000` for NDVI/SR, `×0.02` for LST) which the training pipeline does upstream but the lmr-container ingest never did. **Without this scaling, Ridge model predictions land in the −800 range instead of the 0–0.2 range** — a real gotcha that took a few rounds of debugging to track down.
-See "Bugs discovered" below.
+It also applies **MODIS scale factors** (`÷10000` for NDVI/SR, `×0.02` for LST).

 For static layers (JRC, WorldCover), the script also caps output at ~5 M pixels via on-read decimation — same OOM concern as WorldCover above.